stoikal/indonesia-geodata/README.md

 # Indonesia Geodata

 This package contains GeoJSON data representing the 38 provinces of Indonesia.
 Each province is represented as a `Feature` within a `FeatureCollection`.
-The `Feature`'s geometry is either a `Polygon` or `MultiPolygon`.

 ## Feature Properties